fkalisa/CP-Zone/README.md

 ## Graph

 - In a graph, we have N nodes and M edges
+- In a graph, we need to create an adjacency list
 - In a graph, any node can be root
 - In a graph, we have a visited array to avoid infinite traversal
 - Every tree is a graph !!